 Due to the number of famous wine regions in Bordeaux on both the left bank and right bank of the river, you could easily stay for a whole week and not even begin to scratch the surface.

-The top wine regions include Medoc, Graves, Saint-Emilion, Pomerol, and Sauternes.
+The top wine regions include Medoc, Haut Médoc, Saint-Estephe, Margaux, Saint Julien, Pauillac, and Pessac-Leognan, Graves, Saint Emilion, and Pomerol.
 Each region has its own conglomeration of wineries and you will have to decide where to go and how many wineries you can make it to in a day.

 You can do that easily on full-day guided wine tours leaving from the town of Bordeaux (which is central to both regions).
 It is less likely to be able to find a tour to the smaller areas.
 You’ll need a car to get around.

 Where to Stay in Saint-Emillion: Chateau Grand Barrail | Book on Expedia

 Where to Stay in Bordeaux city: InterContinental Bordeaux Le Grand Hotel | Book on Expedia

 Where to Stay in Left Bank: Chateau Pape Clement